What Education and Experience Do You Need to Become a Data Scientist?

 Surprisingly few Turing College learners come directly from coding roles.
 For example, in our 3rd batch of learners, less than half of those already with a job were coming from coding roles.
 The percentage was even lower in our earlier cohorts.

 This doesn't mean that most learners have no knowledge of coding at all.
-Almost all of our applicants have an interest in coding and at least know the basics before applying - the learning curve will be steep if not.
+Almost all of our applicants have an interest in coding and at least know the basics before applying – but our redesigned Data Science program no longer requires coding experience.

 But it does mean that you don't need any formal experience in coding.
 For example, one of our first learners, Daumantas, studied Political Science and Philosophy before switching to data science.
 He knew some coding, but had not used it in education or work, but this didn't prevent him from successfully joining our program.
 In fact, the admissions team loved his solution to the coding challenge: